Bryan De La Cruz Player Props: Marlins vs. Phillies

-Bryan De La Cruz -- 0-for-4 in his last game -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Aaron Nola on the mound, on April 11 at 6:40 PM ET.
+The Miami Marlins and Bryan De La Cruz, who went 0-for-4 last time in action, take on Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Phillies.
+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Bryan De La Cruz Game Info & Props vs. the Phillies